-While we all know about vinyl fabric, very few people know its true origins.
+While we all know about vinyl fabric, very few people know their vinyl fabric history.
 The process to make this material is fascinating in itself, and how it came to be is a story worth telling.
 If you want to learn more about this versatile fabric, here’s all you need to know about how vinyl fabric is made, what exactly it is, and the fascinating history behind it.

 What is vinyl fabric?

 As a substance, vinyl fabric is man-made.
-Essentially, vinyl is a type of plastic made from ethylene and chlorine.
+It is a type of plastic made from ethylene and chlorine.
 When you process those elements together, you can create polyvinyl chloride in no time.
 This is what we refer to as vinyl—the versatile fabric we’ve all come to know and love.

 When was it first discovered?

 Vinyl actually hasn’t been around that long.
 Back in 1920, scientists first discovered and developed this material.
 They wanted to create an affordable, durable fabric that would be simple to manufacture.
 They more than achieved this goal with vinyl, and its popularity and use has risen ever since.